lestece/BIM-Dance-Studio/README.md

 - learn how to dance/improve their dancing skills
 - be taught by qualified and trustworthy professionals
-- be able to see a class timetable to decide if it would work around their schedule
+- be able to see the classes timetable to decide if it would work around their schedule
 - have clear pricing information
-- have the chance to contact and locate easily the dance studio
+- have the chance to easily contact and locate the dance studio
 - easily book a class with just a couple of clicks using their devices

 [Back to top ↑](README.md/#bim-dance-studio)